 In 2015 A Sound of Thunder announced a partnership with major comic book publisher Valiant Entertainment, resulting in the bands fifth album "Tales from the Deadside", a concept album based on Valiant's SHADOWMAN comic book series.
 A Kickstarter campaign for the album earned over $30,000 while the album landed at #16 on the Billboard Hard Rock Albums Chart, #8 on the Heatseekers Albums chart, and #1 on the Heatseekers Albums Mid-Atlantic regional chart.

-In 2016 A Sound of Thunder will release a fan-exclusive full-length cover album entitled "Who Do You Think We Are?".
+In 2016 A Sound of Thunder released a fan-exclusive full-length cover album entitled "Who Do You Think We Are?".
 Available only through a Kickstarter campaign which earned over $31,000, the album features the band's own unique versions of classic tracks by Alice Cooper, Rainbow, Mercyful Fate, Manowar, Tool, Kansas, Black Sabbath, Dio, Deep Purple, and Judas Priest.